spawnmarvel/todo-and-current/README.md

 # Todo-and-current :seedling:

-- Readme with todo-and-current, Ai as helper, Gemini.
+Readme with todo-and-current, Ai as helper, Gemini.

+### Shuhari model AND 2,3,5,7 revision method

 <details><summary>Shuhari model: for bash in this case</summary>
 <p>